Košice

 Immaculata

-This is a Baroque plague column, which was erected in 1723 in gratitude for the end of the plague epidemic that ravaged Košice in 1709-1710.
-The 14 meter/45 foot high pillar has a Virgin Mary figure on top.
+Immaculata is a plague column erected in 1723 in gratitude for the end of the plague epidemic that ravaged Košice in 1709-1710.
+The 14 meter high column has a figure of the Virgin Mary on top and statues of Saint Joseph, Saint Sebastian and Saint Ladislaus around the column.

-This former prison was housed in two Gothic buildings from the 17th century to the 19th century and used for both detention and torture.
-Today, there are historical exhibits in the buildings that are part of the Eastern Slovak Museum.
+Miklušova väznica is a former prison that was housed in two Gothic houses during the 17th-19th centuries and was used for both the detention of prisoners and for torture.
+Today, there are historical exhibitions in the buildings that are part of the Eastern Slovak Museum/Vychodoslovenske Muzeum.

 St Urban Tower, Kosice